 So, what is a landing page?

 A landing page is a page on your site that a visitor arrived at after clicking a link.
 It’s a different animal than your homepage.

 The link could be on a page on your website, pay-per-click advertising, banner ads, or by performing a search for a keyword.

 Your landing page’s goal is to cause your target audience to take some sort of definite action.

-You don’t want your visitors to leave your site until they perform a desired action that you want them to such as:
+You don’t want your visitors to leave your site until they perform the desired action that you want them to, such as:

 - clicking on the buy button